owhonda-moses/bbc-news-nlp/README.md

 ---
 ## Limitations and Future Work
 * **Upstream Model Dependence:** The NER pipeline's quality is dependent on the performance of the sub-classification model and the initial entity recognition from spaCy.
-* **Knowledge Base Errors:** The programmatically-built knowledge base, while large, may contain some noise and errors.
+* **Knowledge Base Errors:** The programmatically-built knowledge base, while large, may contain some noise and errors that are corrected over time via review.
+* **Future Work:** The most impactful next step would be to continue the data-centric loop by using the trained v2 NER model to find more errors, correct them, and re-train a v3 model to further improve performance.

 ---
 ## Acknowledgments
-* This project uses the [BBC News Dataset](http://mlg.ucd.ie/datasets/bbc.html).
+* This project uses the [BBC News Dataset](http://mlg.ucd.ie/datasets/bbc.html), originally collected for the publication: D. Greene and P. Cunningham.
+"Practical Solutions to the Problem of Diagonal Dominance in Kernel Document Clustering", Proc.
+ICML 2006.
 * The project heavily relies on the open-source work of Hugging Face, spaCy, PyTorch, and the broader Python data science community.